vhelin/wla-dx/README.md

 5. `cmake --build . --config Release # Build it`
 6. `cmake -P cmake_install.cmake # Install it (optional)`

-If you didn't installed it, you can still access the binaries in the `binaries` folder.
+If you didn't install it, you can still access the binaries in the `binaries` folder.
 It also contains the compiled documentation in the subfolder `doc`.

 You can add `-DCMAKE_INSTALL_PREFIX=prefix` to Steps 4 and/or 6 (before the `-P`)